Maziar110/mazinet/README.md

 This command runs whois only on the entered host(if you enter a domain, it would try to get the IP but there might be some issues specially when the domain is behind clouds, firewalls or etc)

+**Plus seeing the result of command in terminal, it also will be write down on a logfile in: `/var/log/mazinet.log`**
 ____

 if you had any question, we can be in touch via: